bLeYeNk/X1Coin/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-    ./bitcoinsd -proxy=127.0.0.1:9050
+    ./x1coind -proxy=127.0.0.1:9050

-## 2. Automatically create a Bitcoins Core onion service
+## 2. Automatically create a X1coin onion service

-Bitcoins Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
-This means that if Tor is running and proper authentication has been configured, Bitcoins Core automatically creates an onion service to listen on.
+X1coin makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
+This means that if Tor is running and proper authentication has been configured, X1coin automatically creates an onion service to listen on.
 The goal is to increase the number of available onion nodes.

-This feature is enabled by default if Bitcoins Core is listening (`-listen`) and it requires a Tor connection to work.
+This feature is enabled by default if X1coin is listening (`-listen`) and it requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0`.
 If it is not disabled, it can be configured using the `-torcontrol` and `-torpassword` settings.

-To see verbose Tor information in the bitcoinsd debug log, pass `-debug=tor`.
+To see verbose Tor information in the x1coind debug log, pass `-debug=tor`.

 ### Control Port